 For example, they could be the person’s partner, another family member, a friend or a professional such as a solicitor.

 The person can choose the same attorneys for both types of LPA, or different ones for each.

 They can also appoint more than one attorney for each LPA – for example, if they have more than one adult child and would like them all to be involved in decisions.

 If they do, they must decide if the attorneys can make decisions separately (‘severally’) or together (‘jointly’).

 The person may specify that some decisions must be made jointly (eg whether to sell the person’s house) but others can be made severally (eg day-to-day matters like making doctor’s appointments).

 2. Fill in the LPA form

-A ‘certificate provider’, who confirms the applicant is making the LPA by choice and understands what they are doing.
-This must be someone they have known for two years or more, or a professional person such as a doctor, social worker or solicitor.
-This can be the same person who witnesses the applicant’s signature.
+- a ‘certificate provider’, who confirms the applicant understands what they are doing and is not being forced to complete the LPA.
+This must be someone the person has known for two years or more, or a professional such as a doctor, social worker or solicitor.
+The witness can also be the certificate provider

 3. Register the LPA